bramley/phplist-plugin-segment/README.md

 Requires phplist version 3.3.2 or later, and php version 5.4.0 or later.
 Please check your php version before installing the plugin, otherwise phplist will fail (probably a white page).

-This plugin requires the Common Plugin version 3.9.0 or greater to also be installed, and will not work without that.
+This plugin requires the Common Plugin version 3.11.0 or greater to be installed, and will not work without that.
-**You must install that plugin or upgrade to the latest version if it is already installed**.
+That plugin is now included in phplist so you should only need to enable it.
 See <https://github.com/bramley/phplist-plugin-common>

-### Set the plugin directory ###
-The default plugin directory is `plugins` within the admin directory.

-You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
 Install on the Plugins page (menu Config > Plugins) using the package URL `https://github.com/bramley/phplist-plugin-segment/archive/master.zip`